aregee/etlp-hl7v2/README.md

 # etlp-hl7v2

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... parse and transduce hl7 messages.

 ## Usage

-FIXME
+### TODO

 ## License